Do I need an electrical service upgrade?

 If you don’t have an existing 240V outlet that can be shared, the next option would be to explore if an energy management solution can be installed in your existing electrical panel.
 These solutions require current transformers (CTs) to be installed, which can be done on most top-fed or bottom-fed electrical panels.
 However, they CANNOT be installed on most center-fed electrical panels.

 If you’d like to use an alternative EV charger, the best energy management solution is the DCC.
 It’s a bit more expensive to install, but more flexible and works with any charger.
 The DCC monitors overall power consumption of your home and temporarily deactivates EV charging when load exceeds a safe threshold (~80%).
-Two primary options are available for residential installations, depending on available breaker space:

 Navigating all of these options can be complex, so Treehouse has developed software to assist you with this process.